Marginalia

 D --> I

-Two-tier model cascade: Haiku for structured extraction (query decomposition, concept extraction, claim detection), Sonnet for user-facing synthesis.
-Cheapest model that produces acceptable quality for each subtask.
-Decomposition quality difference between Haiku and Sonnet is negligible — synthesis quality matters significantly.
+Two model tiers: Haiku handles structured extraction (query decomposition, concept extraction, claim detection), and Sonnet handles user-facing synthesis.
+The system uses the lowest-cost model that is reliable for each subtask.
+Haiku is fine for decomposition.
+Sonnet is used where answer quality matters. +

 The Ingestion Pipeline

-When you search for something, a cascade of operations turns a query into embedded, structured, cross-linked knowledge.
-This is the critical path — everything downstream depends on it.
+When you search for something, the query turns into embedded, structured, cross-linked knowledge.

 flowchart TD